Setting the regional agenda…

 Innovations in circular economy are reshaping Australia’s regions.
 Hear from national and local leaders on rethinking the way we produce, reuse, and revalue materials, and how these new industries can drive economic opportunity and sustainability.

-Supply chain & logistics: Imagining a future as the nation's eastern logistics hub
+Supply chain & logistics: Reimagining the future as the nation’s eastern logistics hub

 This session will explore the critical role regional freight and logistics play in driving economic growth and connecting regional producers to national and international markets.
 It will examine infrastructure, intermodal connectivity, port access, and emerging supply chain challenges and opportunities.